StableBet

 In-Play Betting

-In-play betting is available on racing events, though it is worth noting that the nature of horse racing means in-play markets are more limited than, say, football.
+In-play betting is available on racing events, though the nature of horse racing means in-play markets are more limited than, say, football.
 You can bet during the race itself, but the odds move fast and the window is narrow.
-It is there if you want it, but most serious racing punters do their business before the off.
+It's there if you want it, but most serious racing punters do their business before the off.

 Mobile App